Your Guide to Wine Tasting in Philadelphia & the Brandywine Artisan Wine Trail

 Wayvine Vineyard & Winery

 A pair of Penn State alums put their agriculture degrees to good use, hand planting 16 acres of grapes on a Nottingham farm.
 Their roster of wines leans European in style but does include Carmine, a deep red varietal developed on North American soil.
-Wayvine Vineyard & Winery hosts causal tastings on Friday, Saturday and Sunday afternoons.
+Like many Philadelphia wineries, Wayvine Vineyard & Winery hosts causal tastings on Friday, Saturday and Sunday afternoons.

 Winery Location: 4374 Forge Road, Nottingham, (610) 220-0128

-Planning a weekend wine getaway to Philly?
+Planning a weekend wine getaway that explores Philadelphia wineries?
 See our Pennsylvania Wine Guide.